Meet The 82-Year-Old App Developer Who Says Life Gets Better With Age

 Next, Ma-chan tried her hand at creating Excel art and became an overnight sensation.
 "I always liked making things, but for example with handicrafts, you can only give them to people you actually meet, right?" she said.
 "But I wanted to give some joy to not only my friends, but also to people I had never met.
 It sounds so romantic."

-Earlier this year, she began studying programming and developed a game for seniors called "Hinadan."
+Earlier this year, she began studying programming and developed a game for seniors called Hinadan.
 You play by arranging dolls from a Japanese doll festival.
 It's currently rated five stars in the App Store.

 "Most applications are for young people, and people of my generation find them boring," Ma-chan told BuzzFeed News.
 "As we age, our eyesight gets worse, and we can't move our fingers the way we'd like to.
 This game is designed so that even people with these problems can enjoy it."